 Several opportunities are available for making money when you are pursuing your studies.
 However, you may have to obtain some extra qualification to do that.

 You don’t have to enroll for a degree program for getting the extra qualification.
 You can take up a certificate program which you will be able to complete in a few weeks.
 You can get yourself trained to work in the retail, hospitality, tourism, sports, security or any other sector of your choice.
-Such qualifications will come in handy when you hunt for casual or part-time work placements either during your studies or university holidays.
+When it comes to training in hospitality or similar sectors, many government funded courses in melbourne and elsewhere will likely be available for you to take up so that it does not weigh heavy on your pocket either.
+Further, such qualifications will come in handy when you hunt for casual or part-time work placements either during your studies or university holidays.

 #3: Enroll for Summer/Winter Classes